Philadelphia Phillies: Current uniforms

 The current team colors, uniform, and logo date back to 1992.
 The main team colors are red and white, with blue serving as a prominent accent.
 The team name is written in red with a blue star serving as the dot over the "i"s, and blue piping is often found in Phillies' branded apparel and materials.
 The team's home uniform is white with red pinstripes, lettering and numbering.
 The road uniform is traditional grey with red lettering/numbering.
 Both bear a script-lettered "Phillies" logo, with the aforementioned star dotting the "i"s across the chest, and the player name and number on the back.
 The uniform's front script has undergone minor changes over the years.
 Hats are red with a single stylized "P".
 The uniforms and logo are very similar to those used during the "Whiz Kids" era from 1950 to 1969.

 Prior to 2024, the Phillies were the one of two MLB teams to use chain stitching in their chest emblems, along with the St. Louis Cardinals.
 However, when Nike controversially changed the league's uniforms to the Vapor Premier uniform, the Phillies' wordmark crest was changed to a tackle twill patch style.
+In 2026, the Phillies brought back the chain-stitched look to their uniforms after MLB reverted to a pre-2024 template on all uniforms.

 In 2008, the Phillies introduced an alternate, cream-colored uniform during home day games—a tribute to their 125th anniversary.
 The uniforms are similar to those worn from 1946 through 1949, featuring red lettering bordered with blue piping and lacking pinstripes.
 The accompanying cap is blue with a red bill and a red stylized "P".
 The uniforms were announced on November 29, 2007, when shortstop Jimmy Rollins, pitcher Cole Hamels, and Hall of Fame pitcher Robin Roberts modeled the new uniforms.